salesforce/base-components-recipes/README.md

 npm run test
 ```

 This runs lint and unit tests.
-See the package.json
+See the `package.json` file for all the available tests.

 ## Contributing